ali00h/laravel-nuxt/README.md

 # Docker Laravel Nuxt

-This is a simple example for running a docker container with PHP-FPM, NGINX and NUXT (PM2 starting) in single container.
+This is a simple example for running a docker container with PHP-FPM, NGINX, NUXT (PM2 starting) and Redis in single container.

 ## Build and Test
 Build and running docker container: